-Teak Oil is a blend of natural drying oils which penetrate teak to protect and enhance, leaving a natural matt finish.
+Teak Oil is a blend of natural oils which penetrate the wood to protect and enhance the grain, leaving an attractive natural finish.

-- High quality teak oil to protect and restore indoor and outdoor teak
+- High quality teak oil to protect and restore indoor and outdoor wood

 - Recommended for all garden furniture